 Project students for teams, this will be the week that you do an internal evaluation of each team member that will be anonymous through feedback and should be with both positive and negatives comments.
-This will be due during week 10.
-Continue finalizing your multiple choice and computer simulations.
-Remember to pay attention to the critique given by your peer team.
-You may not agree with every critique which would be expected, but be sure to use your best judgement.
-They should only be used if they are constructive and reasonable.
+This will be due during week 10.Continue finalizing to pay attention to the every critique which wouldyour multiple choice and computer simulations.
+Remember critique given by your peer team.
+You may not agree with be expected, but be sure to use your best judgement.
+They should only be used if they